bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Aaron van Wirdum: 00:19:28

 Yeah.
-Well, so on the other side of the debate is, for example, Eric Voskow, who's the lead developer of Libitcoin.
+Well, so on the other side of the debate is, for example, Eric Voskuil, who's the lead developer of Libitcoin.

 ## Eric Fossel